PLAtE: A Large-scale Dataset for List Page Web Extraction: Benchmark

 \subsection{\datasetname{} Construction Process}

-\datasetname{} construction started with $270$M documents from Common Crawl, then filtered to $6,810$ candidate pages from $43$ internet websites by performing the following steps: \begin{enumerate}[noitemsep] \item Collect pages from Common Crawl ($270$ million pages) \item Filter out non-multi-product pages using a linear classifier ($374,134$ pages) \item Remove duplicate URLs and non-English pages ($360,605$ pages) \item Further filter using keyword heuristics to improve precision ($25,705$ pages) \item Select popular websites using the Tranco List \cite{Pochat2019TrancoAR} ($13,874$ pages) \item Select the 43 sites with the most pages ($6,810$ pages) \end{enumerate} The number of pages for each site ranges between $10$ and $1,000$ pages.
-In our filtering process, we optimized for precision by maintaining only the pages we are confident are list pages.
-In doing so, multiple rounds of qualitative analysis were performed.
-After selecting the candidate pages, we made initial extractions using CSS selector rules.\footnote{CSS selector rules are patterns composed of HTML tag names and HTML class names used to select one or more specific HTML elements.
-An example of a selector is: {\tt [.product-slide p]}, which selects a {\tt p} node that is enclosed by a node with a {\tt product-slide} class name.} Two expert annotators used a custom annotation tool to annotate a representative page from each site by selecting a CSS selector for each attribute.
-The annotated CSS selectors are then used to extract the attributes from the rest of the pages from the same site.
+To construct \datasetname{}, we started with $270$M documents from the large, publicly available web crawl Common Crawl.\footnote{\tt https://commoncrawl.org/} We then filtered down to $6,694$ candidate pages from $43$ internet websites by (1) removing duplicate URLs and non-English pages, (2) filtering out non-multi-product pages using a linear classifier with word embedding and TF-IDF features as well as keywords-based heuristics (e.g., ``best'', ``compare'', etc.), (3) selecting top/popular websites using the Tranco List \cite{Pochat2019TrancoAR}, (4) selecting sites with the highest number of list pages, and (5) filtering out pages with inappropriate (i.e. sensitive or offensive) content.

+After selecting the candidate pages, we performed the initial segmentation and attribute extraction by using CSS selector rules.\footnote{CSS selector rules are patterns composed of HTML tag names and HTML class names used to select one or more HTML elements (e.g., {\tt [.product-slide p]})} Two expert annotators used a custom annotation tool to annotate a representative page from each site by selecting a CSS selector for each attribute.
+The annotated CSS selectors were then used to extract the attributes from the rest of the pages from the same site.
 Multiple rounds of quality checks were performed in order to ensure the quality of the final selector rules.